xiaolinlu/Meteor-famous-timbre/README.md

   famousPolyfills;
   famous.core.famous;

-  // You can access the library scope directly var mainContext = famous.core.Engine.createContext();
+  // You can access the global library scope directly
+  // again Famono only rigs what you need.. var mainContext = famous.core.Engine.createContext();
   var appView = new AppView();